alphagov/forms-prototypes/README.md

-# cifu-prototypes
+# Forms prototypes

-Prototypes from the Collecting Information from Users (CIFU) team in the Government Digital Service.
+Prototypes from the GOV.UK Forms team in the Government Digital Service.

 Built with the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs)